Residential Aged Care Facilities - Resources

 As part of the National Diabetes Services Scheme (NDSS) Older People with Diabetes National Development Program, a series of resources have been developed to support people working within residential aged care facilities (RACFs).
 Around one quarter of all people living in RACFs have diabetes.

-Diabetes Management in Aged Care: A Practical Handbook PDF or eBook
+Diabetes Management in Aged Care: A Practical Handbook

 Diabetes Management in Aged Care (DMAC) has been designed to provide an accessible and practical guide to diabetes management for staff working in residential aged care facilities (RACFs).
 This guide has been written for all care staff, from carers to registered nurses.
 Its aim is to help care staff understand the basics of diabetes management without overwhelming them with complex information about advanced clinical care.

-Diabetes Management in Aged Care: Fast Facts for Care Workers PDF or eBook
+Diabetes Management in Aged Care: Fast Facts for Care Workers

 This resource contains information about diabetes in older people and how to manage diabetes in a residential care setting.
 The Fast facts have been written for care staff.
 The information in this resource has been drawn from the ‘Fast facts’ sections at the start of each chapter in Diabetes Management in Aged Care: A Practical Handbook.
 For more information on any of the Fast facts topics, see the Handbook.